Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Continuous averaging for enzymatic reactions within the framework of Kramers' theory

 \section{Continuous averaging for enzymatic reactions within the framework of Kramers' theory}

-The main tool to describe the viscosity dependence of a reaction rate constant is the high friction limit (also called strong damping or overdamped regime) of the Kramers' theory \cite{Han90}.
+The main tool for describing the viscosity dependence of the reaction rate constant is a high friction limit (also called strong damping or overdamped regime) of the Kramers' theory \cite{Han90}.
 In it the reaction is conceived as a diffusion process of a particle with some effective mass along a reaction coordinate over some potential surface.
-The friction coefficient for the particle $\mu$ is supposed to obey the Stokes law $\mu =6\pi l \eta$ where $l$ is the characteristic linear size of the particle and $\eta$ is th viscosity for the movement of the system along the reaction coordinate.
+The friction coefficient for the particle $\mu$ is supposed to obey the Stokes law $\mu =6\pi l \eta$ where $l$ is the characteristic linear size of the particle and $\eta$ is the viscosity for the movement of the system along the reaction coordinate.
+The discussion of the friction in biomolecules is presented in \cite{Dry10}.
 The famous Kramers' formula for the high friction limit is

 where $\omega_a$ and $\omega_b$ are characteristic frequencies of the potential surface at the bottom and at the top of the well respectively, $\epsilon$ is the activation barrier height, $k_B$ is the Boltzman constant and $T$ is the temperature.